How to Get a Kick-Ass Acoustic Guitar Recording

 There’s a difference between getting a shimmering acoustic guitar recording versus recording a powerful rock electric guitar.

-Recording acoustic guitar requires a totally different method than recording the electric guitar.
+Recording an acoustic guitar requires a totally different method than recording an electric guitar.
 That’s why this following article has a combination of different tips and techniques to try out when you’re going for that shimmering sound of a warm acoustic.

 The Simple Secrets Behind Recording Acoustic Guitar (And Everything Else for That Matter!)

 You’ve probably heard an acoustic guitar recording a hundred times before.

 But have you ever wondered how each part of the instrument makes up the sound you hear when somebody is playing it?
 The brilliance of the strings, the resonance of the wood, and the amplification of the body all contribute to what you perceive to be an “acoustic guitar sound.”

 That’s what you must remember when you point your microphone and start recording.
 Your microphone is going to pick up the certain characteristics of the area where you point, so getting the best soundscape possible into your microphone is your best bet for a great acoustic guitar recording.

 Getting a great guitar tone starts long before you fiddle with your amp settings.
 A bad guitar recording can seriously damage the sound of a record, and it’s generally a good idea to not screw it up even before you give the engineers a chance to get a great a sound.

 Like they say in [___insert industry or profession here____]:

 Guitar sound changes with the tides, like fashion.
 In the eighties, huge rock guitar sounds with appropriately huge reverbs was the sound of the era.
 In the fifties, clean and jangly chords strums was what was going on.